 A brief history of Queen Madijevka Park

 Queen Jelena Madijevka Park was created in the 19th century, when Zadar was part of the Austro-Hungarian Empire.
-Built on the ancient city walls, it is considered one of the very first public parks in Croatia.
-From the moment it opened, it was conceived as a place for residents to relax, offering a rare haven of greenery in the heart of the walled city.
+Built on the ancient city walls, it is considered one of Croatia’s very first public parks.
+From the outset, it was conceived as a place for residents to relax, offering a rare haven of greenery in the heart of the fortified town.
 A small Chinese pagoda once served as a music pavilion, reinforcing its social and cultural role.
-Today, the park retains this vocation as a place to meet and stroll, while showcasing indigenous Dalmatian plants in a botanical setting.
-It is therefore both a testimony to the past and a living space, anchored in the daily lives of local residents.
+Today, the park retains this vocation as a place to meet and stroll, while showcasing native Dalmatian plants in a botanical setting.
+So it’s both a testimony to the past and a living space, anchored in the daily lives of local residents.

 Access: Queen Madijevka Park, Zadar